Crepuscular animal

-In zoology, a crepuscular animal is one that is active primarily during the twilight period, being matutinal (active during dawn), vespertine/vespertinal (active during dusk), or both.
-This is distinguished from diurnal and nocturnal behavior, where an animal is active during the hours of daytime and of night, respectively.
-Some crepuscular animals may also be active by moonlight or during an overcast day.
+In zoology, a crepuscular animal is one that is active primarily during the twilight period: being matutinal (active around dawn), vespertine/vespertinal (active around dusk), or both.
+This is distinguished from diurnal and nocturnal behavior, in which an animal is active during the daytime or at night, respectively.
+Some crepuscular animals may also be active by moonlight or during an overcast day, under lower-light conditions.